Many benefits of becoming a member of a group captive insurance program can be summed up in two main features – cost and control.

-A group captive brings together well-run companies that are financially stable, have a focus on workplace safety and have better-than-average loss results.
+A group captive brings together well-run companies that are financially stable, have a focus on workplace safety, and have better-than-average loss results.
 The group is very selective and controls the companies that join the captive, and each goes through a thorough vetting process.

 Risk sharing is required by the IRS for the captive to be recognized as an insurance company.
-Each year, if there are funds remaining in the member company’s account – meaning risks were effectively managed -- they are returned to the company in the form of a dividend, with interest.
+Each year, if there are funds remaining in the member company’s account – meaning risks were effectively managed – they are returned to the company in the form of a dividend, with interest.

 2. Control the Claims Process

 With increased risk management practices by the captive members, claims frequency and size tend to be lower, and with member oversight of the captive, claims tend to be closed faster and have a lower net cost.
 Additionally, captive members have real-time access to all claim information at any time.

-Watch this video to learn more.
+Watch our video to learn more

 3. Predictability of Pricing